 The best cheap gaming headset

-It's only a fraction cheaper than the Logitech G432, but the Roccat Elo X Stereo is just too good not to mention alongside it.
-It's the entry-level headset in Roccat's Elo range, but it's much better value than its more expensive USB sibling, and a brilliant pick for those on a budget.
+It's not as sonically impressive as the Logitech G432, but the Roccat Elo X Stereo is just too good not to mention alongside it.
+It's thes entry-level headset in Roccat's Elo range, but it's much better value than its more expensive USB sibling, and a brilliant pick for those on a budget.

 Not only is its audio quality top notch, but it's also supremely comfortable - actually more so than the Logitech G432.
 This is largely down to its brilliant headband design, which is actually very similar to the Steelseries Arctis 7 (which, as you'll see below, is our best wireless headset pick).
 It's a great headset to wear for long gaming sessions, and the chassis is so light you can forget you're wearing it.